Glasian/PATlabelCreator/README.md

 # PATlabelCreator
 Python app for creating portable appliance test labels used by electrical engineers.

-Python scipt and GUI Tkinter
+Work place assigment created in free time.
+Developed using python and GUI Tkinter.
+Built into executable package for deployment.

-Developed before GitHub account created.
+Developed using skills taught in Level 1 Software Engineering Degree and before GitHub account created.
 Now on GitHub for future development changes.